Create a Cart Promotion

 To configure multiple conditions, follow these steps:

-- After defining your first rule, select + Add condition.
+- After defining your first eligible condition (for example, Payment mode or Sum of line item quantity for selected product), select + Add condition.

 -